hetida/hetida-designer/docs/enabling_openidconnect.md

 ```

-In order to enable OpenID Connect in the frontend, we modify the `hetida_designer_config_docker.json` file as follows:
+In order to enable OpenID Connect in the frontend, we create a `hetida_designer_config_keycloak.json` file as follows and mount it into the `hetida-designer-web` service (see docker-compose file above):

 ```json